-Programs for Women Attending LinuxCon + CloudOpen + ELC Europe 2014
+Programs for Women Attending LinuxCon & CloudOpen North America 2013

 If you've never spoken at one of our events or any event for that matter, we invite you to make this the year you do.
 Open source is only as strong as the people sharing and exchanging code and information, and we need your contributions.
 If you've been intimidated or hesitant about public speaking, this is your opportunity to try it out in a community with a shared sense of purpose and support.
-Please click here to submit a proposal.
+Submit your proposals here.

 Women in Open Source Networking Luncheon

-We'd like to invite all of our women attendees to join each other for a networking luncheon on Tuesday, October 14.
-This year we are hosting the luncheon on Tuesday in celebration of Ada Lovelace Day!
-The luncheon will be held from 1:00pm-2:30pm at the Schnellenburg Hotel which is a quick walk from the CCD.
+We'd like to invite all of our women attendees to join each other for a networking luncheon on Monday, September 16th at 12:30pm in Celestin H on the 3rd floor of the Hyatt Regency.
 This is a chance for these attendees to connect with each other onsite.
-We will begin with a brief introduction, and then guests will be free to enjoy lunch and mingle with one another.
+We will begin with a brief introduction of each attendee, and then guests will be free to enjoy lunch and mingle with one another.
 There is no cost to attend.
 All attendees must identify as a woman and will need to register to attend.

 To attend, please register here.

 We want to make sure that everyone who feels like they can both benefit and contribute to LinuxCon/CloudOpen has the chance to be there, even if funds are low.
 This year, we are encouraging folks that might fall into that category to apply for discounted or waived registration fees so they can join us!
 Click here for the request form.

 Since its debut in 2011, the program has provided funds to developers and IT professionals who show incredible promise for building Linux careers and shaping the future of the operating system but who otherwise do not have the ability to attend Linux Foundation training courses.